Masorr/battleships/README.md

 - **Ship randomization**

   - 5 ships are randomly placed on each corresponding grid once the difficulty (which determines the grid size) has been chosen.
+  - The ships on computer's grid are hidden from player.

 ![Ship randomization](documentation/ship-randomization.jpg)